core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 4, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

-* In step 6, the server also verifies the countersignature, by using the public key from the client's authentication credential stored in the associated Recipient Context.
+* In step 6, the server also verifies the countersignature by using the public key from the client's authentication credential stored in the associated Recipient Context.
 In particular:

    - If the server does not have the public key of the client yet, the server MUST stop processing the request and MAY respond with a 5.03 (Service Unavailable) response.
 The response MAY include a Max-Age Option, indicating to the client the number of seconds after which to retry.
-If the Max-Age Option is not present, a retry time of 60 seconds will be assumed by the client, as default value defined in {{Section 5.10.5 of RFC7252}}.
+If the Max-Age Option is not present, {{Section 5.10.5 of RFC7252}} specifies a default retry time of 60 seconds.

    - The server MUST perform signature verification before decrypting the COSE object, as defined below.
 Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.